insure logo

 Ellie Available Now

-How your car’s trim affects insurance rates in Kentucky
+How does your car’s trim affect insurance rates in Kentucky?

-In Kentucky, the average cost of full coverage car insurance is $2,976 per year, or $248 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+The average cost of full coverage car insurance in Kentucky is $2,624 per year, or $219 per month.
+This gives you a general benchmark, but your actual rate may be higher or lower depending on your vehicle, coverage choices and personal details.

 Coverage levelAverage annual rateAverage monthly rate